 Sizing & your ring size

-Loan sizing kits are also available for a fee of $25.
+Loan sizing kits are also available for a fee of $25 (within Australia only).

 The kit comes with information on how to take your size and a pre-paid self-addressed envelope for its return.
 If you would like to hire a sizing kit, please note this when placing your order.

 Here are a few tips to help you decide upon a size: